Which Graph Represents The Inequality

 To graph an inequality, follow these steps:

 1. Rewrite the inequality in standard form if necessary.
-For example, y ≤ 2x - 1 is already in slope-intercept form, but you may need to rearrange terms for more complex inequalities.
+To give you an idea, y ≤ 2x - 1 is already in slope-intercept form, but you may need to rearrange terms for more complex inequalities.

 2. Graph the boundary line or curve.
 Replace the inequality symbol with an equals sign and graph the resulting equation.
 For y > 2x + 1, graph y = 2x + 1.
 Use a dashed line for strict inequalities and a solid line for inclusive inequalities.